louissabri/me/set3/readme.md

 while low <= high in order to fix this and now it works!

-(if i'm completely honest I don't *fully* understand why this this is right now and I don't intend to look into it until morning.
+(if I'm completely honest I don't *fully* understand why this this is right now and I don't intend to look into it until morning.
 I just remembered Louis mentioning that he came across this problem and that changing the while loop was how he solved it.)